-I have a plan - a perfect fall day, bright, crisp, sunny.
-My grill in the backyard, surrounded by crunchy, colorful leaves, a pork loin roasting inside while I enjoy a tasty beverage.
+I have a plan.
+It will be a perfect fall day: bright, crisp, sunny.
+A pork loin will roast in my grill in the backyard, while I am inside enjoying a tasty beverage.

 As I leave Costco, pork loin in hand, I get smacked in the face by swirling and spitting rain, coming at me from all angles.
 The wind has picked up, and the sky is an ominous gray.